InvoicePlane/InvoicePlane/README.md

 ### Support / Development / Chat

 Need some help or want to talk with other about InvoicePlane?
 Follow these links to get in touch.
+Please notice that InvoicePlane is **not** a commercial software but a small open source project and we neither offer 24/7 support nor any form of SLA or paid help.

 [![Wiki](https://img.shields.io/badge/Help%3A-Official%20Wiki-429ae1.svg)](https://wiki.invoiceplane.com/)
 [![Community Forums](https://img.shields.io/badge/Help%3A-Community%20Forums-429ae1.svg)](https://community.invoiceplane.com/)